-- 4. To tap the ballast, move the single BROWN wire to terminal 7 for 60 Hz operation, or to terminal 10 for 50 Hz operation. - Before closing, check the condition of the seal.
-Replace with a new one (P/N 20600020) if the seal is torn, cracked or brittle. - 6.
-To close, insert the Allen screws through all holes in the cover and seal.
+- 4. To tap the ballast, move the single BROWN wire to terminal 7 for 60 Hz operation, or to terminal 10 for 50 Hz operation. - 5.
+Before closing, check the condition of the cover plate seal.
+Replace with a new one (P/N 20600020) if the seal is torn, cracked or brittle.

+- 6. To close, insert the Allen screws through all holes in the cover and the seal.
 Place the cover firmly against the body.
-Adjust the straight sides of the seal so that they stick out a little bit, just enough so that you can feel the seal when you run a finger across the joint. - 7.
-Cross-tighten the cover bolts with a torque of 3 N.m (2.2 Ft-Lbs).
-With this torque, the seal will be compressed by about one-third.
+Adjust the straight sides of the seal so that they stick out a little, just enough so that you can feel the seal when you run a finger across the joint. - 7.
+Cross-tighten the cover bolts evenly to a torque of 2 Nm (1.5 Ft-Lbs).
+At this torque, the seal will be compressed by about one-third.